Call and Book Your Hotel Now!

 Geographically, Helsinki is on the tip of a peninsula and on 315 islands.
 The city is located on a southern peninsula, Helsinginniemi (Cape of Helsinki).
-Facing Tallinn (Estonia) across the bay, a number of islands, which are part of Helsinki, can be reached via boats and ferries.
+Facing Tallinn (Estonia) across the bay, several islands, which are part of Helsinki, can be reached via boats and ferries.
 North of Helsinki leads to other cities in Finland and connects to the borders of Sweden and Russia.